yash1200/Petals/petal/README.md

 Petal is an app with which we can get details like menu, name of owner, phone, email and other details of a restaurant just by scanning a QR-code at the restaurant or by searching it by its name.

+It's web version can be build using Flutter as well as VueJs.
+It's VueJs version is [here](https://github.com/yash1200/Petals/tree/master/petal_web).

 ## Supported Platforms

 * Android